Last Updated on

 Purple is very slightly more expensive than Leesa on list price.
 That said, in the mattress industry what really matters is the price you pay after discounts and coupons.

-Right now, SleepDelivered readers can save up to $150 on any Leesa mattress – click a price below to claim it.
+Right now, SleepDelivered readers can save 15% on any Leesa mattress – click a price below to claim it.

 We don't offer a discount on Purple right now, unfortunately.